If you’re a student of graphic design, whether, by formal education or independent study, you’ve probably heard of Paul Rand.

 The trick for these is to really know your client.

-You’ll want to incorporate its brand identity into the platform with color, typography and the overall vibe.
+You’ll want to incorporate its brand identity into the platform with colour, typography and the overall vibe.
 In terms of time commitment, these jobs could go either way, depending on the size of the company, the number of people involved, the complexity of the page or site, and your level of comfort in this medium.

 If you’re just starting out, you’ll want to carefully weigh the pros and cons before taking on projects like these.